ongsterr/blog_pundit/README.md

 # README

 This is an exercise tutorial on "Authorization With Pundit" from envatotuts.
-See [link](https://code.tutsplus.com/tutorials/authorization-with-pundit--cms-28202) to the tuturial.
+See [link](https://code.tutsplus.com/tutorials/authorization-with-pundit--cms-28202) to the tutorial.

 Pundit is a tool that allows you to restrict certain parts of your Rails application to authorized users.
 It does this by providing you with certain helpers.